 - dl-PRS-SubcarrierSpacing-r16 defines the subcarrier spacing for the DL PRS resource.
 All DL PRS resources and DL PRS resource sets in the same DL PRS positioning frequency layer have the same value of dl-PRS-SubcarrierSpacing-r16.
 The supported values of dl-PRS-SubcarrierSpacing-r16 are given in Table 4.2-1 of [4, TS38.211].

-- DL-PRS-CyclicPrefix defines the cyclic prefix for the DL PRS resource.
-All DL PRS Resources and DL PRS Resource sets in the same DL-PRS-PositioningFrequencyLayer have the same value of DL-PRS-CyclicPrefix.
-The supported values of DL-PRS-CyclicPrefix are given in Table 4.2-1 of [4, TS38.211].
+- dl-PRS-CyclicPrefix defines the cyclic prefix for the DL PRS resource.
+All DL PRS Resources and DL PRS Resource sets in the same DL-PRS-positioningfrequencylayer have the same value of dl-PRS-CyclicPrefix.
+The supported values of dl-PRS-CyclicPrefix are given in Table 4.2-1 of [4, TS38.211].

 - dl-PRS-PointA-r16 defines the absolute frequency of the reference resource block.
 Its lowest subcarrier is also known as Point A. All DL PRS resources belonging to the same DL PRS resource set have common Point A and all DL PRS resources sets belonging to the same DL PRS positioning frequency layer have a common Point A.